lawmatsuyama/transactions2/README.md

 cd pismo-transactions
 ```

-- In transactions directory, run the command below to start the API
+- In pismo-transactions directory, run the command below to start the API
 ```
 docker-compose up -d
 ```